 In The Fugitive, as the US Marshals conduct a raid on a home looking for an escaped prisoner, his girlfriend begins shrieking and screaming.
 She stops briefly when he's shot, then starts up again almost immediately, leaving the unsympathetic, fed-up Gerard to point his gun at her and snap at her to "Shut up"

 In Blue Jasmine, this is the essential character trope of the lead character who becomes more and more emotionally unstable until the end when she is reduced to a homeless tramp babbling to herself about her troubles.

 The narrator of The Yellow Wallpaper was diagnosed with hysteria.
-The whole point of the work was that isolating and babying women who became mentally ill was not the way to treat them; the narrator doesn't start out insane, she's slowly driven to madness after being more or less imprisoned in order for her to rest.
+The whole point of the work was that isolating and babying women who became mentally ill was not the way to treat them; the narrator doesn't start out insane — at worst, suffering from postpartum depression, but she's slowly driven to madness after being more or less imprisoned in order for her to rest.

 The wandering womb diagnosis gets direct mention as "a classic case of hysteria" by a doctor in one of the Marcus Didius Falco novels (set in 1st century Rome), along with Helena Justina's utter contempt for this particular brand of medical theory.

 In Murder on the Orient Express, Mrs. Hubbard goes through this a few times.
 First is when the supposed murderer escapes into her room after murdering Mr. Ratchett, then when she discovers the murder weapon in her sponge bag.
 It's an act.